On the convergence of stochastic variance reduced gradient for linear inverse problems: Proof of Theorem

-The proof of Theorem \ref{thm:Delta} is lengthy and technical, and requires several technical lemmas.
-The first lemma provides bounds on the bias and variance components of the weighted successive error $A\Delta_{k}^\delta$ in terms of the iteration index.
+The proof of Theorem \ref{thm:Delta} is lengthy and very technical, and requires several technical lemmas with sharp constants.
+The first lemma provides useful bounds on the bias and variance components of the weighted successive error $A\Delta_{k}^\delta$ in terms of the iteration index $k$.

 \begin{lemma} Let Assumption \ref{ass}(i) hold.
 Then for any $k\geq 1$, $k_{\rm c}:=k-M-2$, $k_M:=[k/M]M$ and $\epsilon\in(0,\frac12]$, there hold